rjspencer/docs/theming.md

 `if:CommentIsReply`

 	check to see if a comment is a reply to another comment

+## Contests
+### module:ContestView
+This module loads the content for a single contest

+### Options
+**Module Options**
+`contestId` *(required)*

+	the ID of the contest to load

+	accepts values are any contest that belongs to this account

+	deafaults to none

+### block:ContestView
+ContestId
+:	the ID of the contest

+ContestTitle
+:	the title of the contest

+ContestDescription
+:	the description of the contest

+ContestParticipantCount
+:	the number of people who have entered the contest

+ContestAllowedParticipantCount
+:	the number of allowed people for the contest

+### If Statements
+`if:ContestHasEnded`

+	checks to see if the contest has ended

+`if:ContestAllowsUnlimitedParticipants`

+	checks to see if the contest allows any amount of participants

+`if:UserHasEnteredContest`

+	checks to see if the currently logged in user has entered the contest or not

 ## Orders
 Items that users have ordered will only be shown using the logged in user's ID and can't be made public.
 An order has one or more transactions.
 Transactions can be used to show the actual items that were part of an order.